dm248/rubik/README.md

 The last group were especially handy for solving Lo-Kee at [AngstromCTF 2020](https://2020.angstromctf.com/).

-There is no cube solver code included, for that use Kociemba's [two-phase solver](https://github.com/hkociemba/RubiksCube-TwophaseSolver) (its local server form is super convenient).
+There is no cube solver code included, for that use Kociemba's [two-phase solver](https://github.com/hkociemba/RubiksCube-TwophaseSolver) (its local server mode is super convenient).